somayeh-yah/individuell-examination-strajk-bowling/README.md

 - It should give an error if I forgot to fill in an input fild.

-- The range of numbers for shoe size should be only 2 charachters.
+- The range of numbers for shoe size should only be 2 charachters.

 - It should give me an message if I shoose yesterdays date.

-- It should get a error if I people is under 0
+- It should get a error if people is under 0

 - It shuld get give a error message if lanes is under 0

-- It should gave an error if time is under
+- It should gave an error if I try give an time that has passed

 - Date should not accept letters